Introduction: Pseudopotential families¶

-PWscf tutorial, the procedure of attaching a pseudopotential file to each atomic species could be a bit tedious.
-In many situations, you will not produce a different pseudopotential file for every calculation you do.
-More likely, when you start a project you will stick to a pseudopotential file for as long as possible.
-Moreover, in a high-throughput calculation, you will like to do calculation over several elements keeping the same functional.
-That’s also part of the reason why there are several projects (like PSLibrary or GBRV to name a few), that intend to develop a set of pseudopotentials that covers most of the periodic table for different functionals.
+The procedure of attaching a pseudopotential file to each atomic species can easily become tedious.
+In many situations, you will not produce a different pseudopotential file for every calculation you perform; most likely, when you start a project you will stick to a pseudopotential file that is adequate for what you need.
+Furthermore, in a high-throughput calculation, you will like to do calculations over several elements while keeping the same functional.
+That is also part of the reason why there are several projects (like the PSLibrary or GBRV to name a few), that intend to develop a set of pseudopotentials that covers most of the periodic table for different functionals.

-That’s why we added the pseudopotential families.
+For this reason we introduced the concept of pseudopotential families.
 Each family is a set of pseudopotentials that are grouped together in a special type of AiiDA Group of nodes.
 Within each family, at most one pseudopotential can be present for a given chemical element.

-Of course, a pseudopotential family does not have to completely cover the periodic table (also because such pseudopotential sets do not exist).
+A pseudopotential family does not necessarily have to cover the whole periodic table.
 This means that you can create a pseudopotential family containing only the pseudopotentials for a few elements that you are interested in.

 In principle, you can group different kinds of pseudopotentials into the same family.
 It is your responsibility to group only those with the same type, or obtained using the same functionals, approximations and / or levels of theory.